HelenEBates/depot/README.md

 Depot is a toy Ruby on Rails application built as a learning project using the book Agile Web Development with Rails 6.

+There are lots of areas where improvement is needed, in particular the test coverage isn't good and I want to replace fixtures with
+FactoryBots.

+It would be nice to add more React

+Upgrading to Rails 7 would be nice so I could get rid of webpacker

 Currently using all Rails defaults that come with a generated application:

 * Ruby 2.6.5